 Other homeownership projects, mostly unsubsidized, have been approved in a diverse range of neighborhoods - from East Williamsburg and Bushwick to Far Rockaway and Astoria, among others.
 Project size varies, ranging from the construction of two and three family homes to large condominium complexes.

 CPC's innovative projects go beyond New York City to communities throughout New York State.

 CPC has also helped to rebuild deteriorated downtown neighborhoods in many communities beyond New York City.
 Many such historic downtowns, once vital centers for business and commercial activity, have fallen on hard times.
 CPC programs to revitalize these downtown areas have met with tremendous success in Syracuse and the Hudson Valley .
 Click here to read the New Rochelle success story.

 CPC has also been successful in financing group homes for special needs individuals throughout New York State.
 Working with the State of New York Mortgage Agency and various state social service agencies, CPC has provided the capital funds for the purchase and construction of many such facilities.
-Click here for our Special Needs Financing.
+Click here to read more about our Supportive Housing Initiative.

 In late 1992, CPC created CPC Resources, Inc. (CPCR) as a wholly-owned development subsidiary.
 Its purposes include consulting on a wide range of affordable housing problems and investing equity to purchase troubled residential properties in an effort to restore their viability.